 Once you have finished the course, you will have to start hunting for jobs.
 By default, European countries offer a 3 – 6 month stay back period for graduates to hunt for jobs.
 But it is important to look for a country that allows at least 6 months, or preferably 1 year, if possible.
 The longer you stay back, the better the chances of you finding a job.
 Hence, check out the tenure of the stay back period allotted by the country you choose to study in.

 Check the market

 When looking for countries/universities to study at, students are generally unbothered to check out the market of the place they choose to study at.
 All they look for is whether the previous graduates were able to secure a job.
 But what you actually should be looking at is if there is a market available for taking in the graduates.
 For example, consider Germany.
 The city of Munich has a dense population of car manufacturers.
-Hence an automobile or mechanical student studying in Technical University Munich or nearby has a good chance of finding a job.
+Hence an automobile or a mechanical student studying at Technical University Munich or nearby has a good chance of finding a job.
 This also means that you might face heavy competition.
 So it is important that you hold good academics.
 On the contrary, students from Delft university might have a little trouble even though they are enrolled in one of the best universities in the world.
-This is because Netherlands has a low market for mechanical engineers.
+This is because the Netherlands has a low market for mechanical engineers.
 It is beneficial to have proficiency in a particular skill set – here are some options for you to get better at CFD, FEA or Design:

 - Introduction to CFD using MATLAB and OpenFOAM

 It is important that you plan about this before you take up the course.
 In central European countries, engineers usually migrate to other countries after graduation because the pay is relatively low compared to other countries.
 So there is a void there that can be filled.
 Meaning, you can choose to work there temporarily until you find a better opportunity, even if your academics are poor.
 However, you must plan your path in advance about such matters.